 It is a lone crocus, shooting up, defying the twelve feet of snow that once covered her land this winter.
 This is what we have to do every day, no matter what the weather, no matter what the season.
 This is why Joan amazes me: she learns from nature, and practices the lesson, leans on faith and grace.

 I live in the suburbs, where nature is wrested into forms that won’t get in the way of houses, shopping centers, and schools.
 But there are still blooms to wonder about, banging woodpeckers, wide open skies.
-It is March 20, and as I write this things have already changed, it is March 21, the second day of spring.
+It is March 20, and as I write this things have already changed, the many of more rites of spring.
 I knew that even on the coldest days in winter, that spring would not be far behind.
 But now, it means more than before.